NZraupp/NZraupp/README.md

-### Hi there 👋
+### Hello noobs 👋

 <!--
-**NZraupp/NZraupp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**NZraupp/NZraupp** is a ✨ _special_ ✨ repository because its `ABOUT ME`:)

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my career as a **musician**👽
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to draw and play lots of musical instruments🎻🎹
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on _HILARY HAHN_🌝✨
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with MY 'BOWING ISSUES' 😭😭😭
-- 💬 Ask me about ...
+- 💬 Ask me about **music**, and i'd be gratefull to answer🙅‍♀️
-- 📫 How to reach me: ...
+- 📫 How to reach me: ask for me an my school;or just look at the 'closest concert hall'.🤓🤓🤓
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her🧎‍♀️💪
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Even being an artist (like, with the music and drawing), I also actually _love Math_🤓👾
--->